-Many high schools, both public and private, offer advance placement (AP) and dual-credit courses to qualified students.
+Many high schools, both public and private, offer advanced placement (AP) and dual-credit courses to qualified students.
 This allows talented students to take rigorous coursework and possibly earn a limited number of college credits.

-Some states even allow high school juniors and seniors to attend courses at local colleges while in high school – earning transcripted college credit together with high school credit.
+Some states allow high school juniors and seniors to attend courses at local colleges while in high school – earning transcripted college credit together with high school credit.
 These programs can contribute to accelerated learning, but at the sacrifice of traditional high school social interaction.

 NCA offers an intimate, guided setting for true accelerated learning.
 Students live, study and explore with equally talented and committed peers, gaining life-long friends and confidence in their abilities, while earning a full two years of college credit upon successful graduation.